-For the purposes of the ADMINISTRATOR's legitimate interests, site visits provide information such as: registration, search for a service, search for information, study of visits to improve websites and services, content entry, service search, communication with a third party through providing contact information for feedback (including name, position, position, company name, telephone, fax and mobile numbers, postal and e-mail addresses, the industry in which you work and the field in which you work MIRA). interest) may be collected by the ADMINISTRATOR.
+For the purposes of the ADMINISTRATOR's legitimate interests, site visits provide information such as: registration, search for a service, search for information, study of visits to improve websites and services, content entry, service search, communication with a third party through providing contact information for feedback (including name, position, company name, telephone, fax and mobile numbers, postal and e-mail addresses, the industry in which you work and the field in which you work and the field in which you may have legal interest) may be collected by the ADMINISTRATOR.

 The ADMINISTRATOR obtains personal information from the data subject when they contact us by email or otherwise, or by a third party administrator and / or processor of the personal data to which it was provided.

 ADMINISTRATOR's website – https://travel2fair.com - may contain links to third-party websites.
 These websites have their own privacy policies that the ADMINISTRATOR recommends that data subjects get acquainted with.
 The ADMINISTRATOR is not responsible for the privacy policies of these websites and the use of such sites is at the risk of the data subject.